MicrosoftDocs/bi-shared-docs/reference-docs/assl/data-type/pusheddatasource-data-type-assl.md

 ---
 # PushedDataSource Data Type (ASSL)

-  Defines a primitive data type that represents a data source (such as a  [!INCLUDE[ssISnoversion](../../../includes/ssisnoversion-md.md)] package) used for "pushing" data into a [Cube](objects/cube-element-assl.md) element.
+  Defines a primitive data type that represents a data source used for "pushing" data into a [Cube](objects/cube-element-assl.md) element.

 ## Syntax